 Community School of Maryland

-Classrooms are licensed by the Montgomery County Department of Health; the educational programs are approved by the Maryland State Department of Education; and the residential facilities are approved and licensed by the Developmental Disabilities Administration.
+Educational instruction and related services are provided in compliance with Individualized Education Programs.Speech-language, occupational therapy, psychological services, and other related services are provided on site and in the community.
+Instruction is facilitated using functional approaches that increase skills in core subjects while preparing the student for inclusion in their communities and integration into the workforce.
+The Community School of Maryland educational programs are approved by the Maryland State Department of Education.
+Classrooms are licensed by Montgomery County Department of Health and Human Services and the residential facilities are approved and licensed by the Developmental Disabilities Administration.
 The Community School of Maryland is also a member of Maryland Association of Non-Public Special Education Facilities (MANSEF).

 General Information about the School Program